 How to sign out other Users in Windows 10/8/7?

-On Windows PC, multiple user accounts login is possible.
-Each user can work on his own account, and that is a convenient way to keep settings and personal files separate for a more personal experience.
+On a Windows PC, multiple user accounts can log in.
+Each user can work within their own account, which is a convenient way to keep settings and personal files separate for a more personalized experience.

-If you share your PC with multiple people, and someone forgets to log-off or sign-out from Windows 10/8/7, there are at least two ways to terminate the inactive session without restarting the PC.
-You can opt Task Manager and Command Prompt method to sign-out other inactive user’s account login.
+If you share your PC with multiple people and someone forgets to log out in Windows 10/8/7, there are at least two ways to terminate the inactive session without restarting the PC.
+You can use either Task Manager or Command Prompt to sign out another user’s inactive session.

 In this post, we will share two different ways to sign out other users in Windows 10.
-We will learn the following:-
+We will cover the following:

-1. How to sign out other users in Windows 10/8/7 using Task Manager?
+1. Sign out other users in Windows 10/8/7 using Task Manager

-2. How to sign off other users in Windows 10/8/7 using Command Prompt?
+2. Sign off other users in Windows 10/8/7 through Command Prompt

 How to sign out other users in Windows 10/8/7 using Task Manager?